Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 # 3. Start the Model Server

-## 3.1 Start llama-server With Logs
+## 3.1 Start llama-server With MTP and Logs

 This starts the model server privately on: